isomorphic-git/lightning-fs/README.md

 Read directory

 The callback return value is an Array of strings.
+NOTE: _To save time, it is NOT SORTED._ (Fun fact: Node.js' `readdir` output is not guaranteed to be sorted either.
+I learned that the hard way.)

 ### `fs.writeFile(filepath, data, opts?, cb)`